bohack/PowerShellGraphAPIEmail/README.md

 Note: The User.Read is not needed to send email.

 ### Setup Script
+The scripts have generic declarations and will not work without setup.

 1. Obtain the Application (Client) ID by clicking Overview
 2. Copy the GUID to the script declarations
 3. Obtain the Directory (Tenant) ID